Negligence: Legal causation (proximate cause)

-Sometimes factual causation is distinguished from 'legal causation' to avert the danger of defendants being exposed to, in the words of Cardozo, J., "liability in an indeterminate amount for an indeterminate time to an indeterminate class."
+Sometimes factual causation is distinguished from "legal causation" to avert the danger of defendants being exposed to, in the words of Cardozo, J., "liability in an indeterminate amount for an indeterminate time to an indeterminate class".
 It is said a new question arises of how remote a consequence a person's harm is from another's negligence.
-We say that one's negligence is 'too remote' (in England) or not a 'proximate cause' (in the U.S.) of another's harm if one would 'never' reasonably foresee it happening.
-Note that a 'proximate cause' in U.S. terminology (to do with the chain of events between the action and the injury) should not be confused with the 'proximity test' under the English duty of care (to do with closeness of relationship).
-The idea of legal causation is that if no one can foresee something bad happening, and therefore take care to avoid it, how could anyone be responsible?
+We say that one's negligence is "too remote" (in England) or not a "proximate cause" (in the US) of another's harm if one would "never reasonably foresee it happening".
+A "proximate cause" in US terminology (to do with the chain of events between the action and the injury) should not be confused with the "proximity test" under the English duty of care (to do with closeness of relationship).
+The idea of legal causation is that if no one can foresee an incident, and therefore can not take care to avoid it, nobody could be responsible.
 For instance, in Palsgraf v.
-Long Island Rail Road Co. the judge decided that the defendant, a railway, was not liable for an injury suffered by a distant bystander.
+Long Island Rail Road Co., the judge decided that the defendant, a railway, was not liable for an injury suffered by a distant bystander.
 The plaintiff, Palsgraf, was hit by coin-operated scale which toppled because of fireworks explosion that fell on her as she waited on a train platform.
-The scales fell because of a far-away commotion but it was not clear that what type of commotion caused the scale to fall, either it was the explosion's effect or the confused movement of the terrified people.
+The scales fell because of a far-away commotion (a train conductor had pushed a passenger holding a box containing an explosive) but it was not clear that what type of commotion caused the scale to fall, either it was the explosion's effect or the confused movement of the terrified people.
 A train conductor had run to help a man into a departing train.
 The man was carrying a package as he jogged to jump in the train door.
 The package had fireworks in it.
-The conductor mishandled the passenger or his package, causing the package to fall.
-The fireworks slipped and exploded on the ground causing shockwaves to travel through the platform, which became the cause of commotion on platform, and as a consequence, the scales fell.
+The conductor mishandled the passenger, or his package, causing it to fall.
+The fireworks slipped and exploded on the ground causing shockwaves to travel through the platform, which became the cause of commotion on the platform, and as a consequence, the scales fell.
 Because Palsgraf was hurt by the falling scales, she sued the train company who employed the conductor for negligence.